bihinchi/Machine-Learning-Scripts/README.md

 # Vehicle-classifier
 Tensorflow based classifier that can able to predict what category an image of a vehicle belongs too.
-The project was used in [kaggle competition}(www.kaggle.com/c/vehicle).
-Classifier was able to achieve the accurasy of 91%.
+The project was used in [kaggle competition](https://www.kaggle.com/c/vehicle) .Classifier was able to achieve the accurasy of 91%.

 # Prerequistes
 List of the software used the classifier (Older versions might work as well, but they were not tested):